SickanEkman/billboard_project_2/README.md

 # TAL - Text Analysis of Lyrics

 TAL gets Billboard chart info and creates visual output of lyrics.
-The project is made as a school assignement for the course **Applyed programming for Linguists** at **Stockholm University**.
+The project is made as a school assignement for the course *Applyed programming for Linguists* at *Stockholm University*.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+These instructions will get you a copy of the project up and running on your local machine.

 ### Prerequisites